-- Practical advice on steps clinicians can take on their own to improve clinical reasoning, including reflection during a "diagnostic pause," or brief two-minute timeout, and using tools to promote critical thinking.
-162 163 164 - Familiarizing clinicians with the common types of bias that arise in clinical decision-making.
-Training on biases makes it easier to recognize instances where bias may have detracted from optimal diagnosis. - Information on organizational resources to use and getting help from others.
+- Practical advice on steps clinicians can take on their own to improve clinical reasoning, including reflection during a "diagnostic pause," or brief two-minute timeout, and using tools to promote critical thinking.162 163 164 - Familiarizing clinicians with the common types of bias that arise in clinical decision-making.
+Training on biases makes it easier to recognize instances where bias may have detracted from optimal diagnosis.165 - Information on organizational resources to use and getting help from others.
 This includes asking for input from team members, seeking second opinions and consults,166 and having ready access to decision-support resources.120

 AHRQ's systematic review of diagnostic error interventions concluded that "training on metacognitive skills may improve diagnostic accuracy, particularly as clinical experience increases" and that "online training, either didactic or via simulation, can be successfully used as a mode of delivery for educational interventions targeting clinical reasoning and diagnostic safety."
-Safety training to improve critical thinking is "feasible, well received, and effective."
-120
+Safety training to improve critical thinking is "feasible, well received, and effective."120

-To encourage reflection and critical thinking in the diagnostic process, the Clinical Excellence Commission (New South Wales, AU) implemented the "Take 2: Think Then Do" program in all hospitals, emphasizing the value of a two minute "time out" for reflection to improve diagnosis.
-167 Similarly, the Child Health PSO's (www.childrenshopsitals.org) Diagnostic Safety Toolkit includes directions and a template for a "time out" for reflection.
-168
+- The hospital develops a training program that highlights the importance of clinical reasoning and the cognitive process, and includes some of the checklists, mnemonics, and decision support tools to improve clinical reasoning that are published on SIDM's website. - To encourage reflection and critical thinking in the diagnostic process, the Clinical Excellence Commission (New South Wales, AU) implemented the "Take 2: Think Then Do" program in all hospitals, emphasizing the value of a two minute "time out" for reflection to improve diagnosis.167 Similarly, the Child Health PSO's (www.childrenshopsitals.org) Diagnostic Safety Toolkit includes directions and a template for a "time out" for reflection.168